natiginfo/action-detekt-all/README.md

 GitHub Action for running [detekt](https://github.com/detekt/detekt) checks to enforce best practices.
 Detekt is a static code analysis tool for Kotlin.

+Version of the action is aligned with [detekt versions](https://github.com/detekt/detekt/releases).

 ## Example usage

 ```